 Learn Vedic Chanting

-A mantra practice shifts your energy, bypasses the thinking mind, regulates your nervous system, and shapes the story you live in this world.
+Chanting shifts your energy, bypassing the thinking mind which quickly regulates your nervous system, and shapes the story you live in this world.
+It also produces curative chemicals in the brain that soothes the physical body, which nullifies agitation, stress, and anxiety.
+This is often referred to as the neurolinguistic effect.
 It’s not magic or instant results.
-It’s a practice.
-One that works on the subtle body, the subconscious, and the soul.
+It is practice and powerful one that works on the subtle body and the subconscious.

 Why Does Mantra Carry Power?